nickbadlose/muzz/README.md

 - Use context signal to close deps in main?
 - Have test.env file for integration tests, run docker up with that env file in make file for tests, set env to test in tests.
 But use development, use maybe config_test for testing config, try and have config test file in config dir.
+- try test main func or at least setup less in integration tests
+- search fmt.Println and log and clear them if not for production
+- State returning a user password is bad.

 ## Postman